-This section shows how to make bacon in the air fryer with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make bacon in the air fryer with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Preheat.
-Preheating the air fryer will ensure that it’s hot and ready for the bacon.
-It’s MUCH faster than the oven, just a couple of minutes will do.
+Preheating the air fryer will ensure that it’s hot and cooks your bacon evenly.

 Tips For The Best Air Fryer Bacon